403(b) Plan Information

 TIAA is the sole record keeper for the University's retirement plan.

 The Plan is a tax-favored retirement plan that the University of Richmond (the "University") has established for the benefit of its employees.
-The Plan allows all employees to make pre-tax contributions out of their pay.
+The Plan allows all employees to make pre- and/or post-tax contributions out of their pay.
 In addition, the University makes certain types of employer contributions under the Plan for employees who meet specified eligibility requirements.
 Employees who participate in the Plan are permitted to elect how these contributions will be invested.
 The Plan allows you to invest these contributions in one or more funds provided by the fund sponsors available under the Plan.

 The University of Richmond Retirement Plan is a defined contribution program governed by Sections 403(b) and 403(b)(7) of the Internal Revenue Code.

 The Plan consists of two parts.
-The first part permits all employees to make pre-tax contributions out of their pay through salary reduction agreements.
+The first part permits all employees to make pre- and/or post-tax contributions out of their pay through salary reduction agreements.
 The second part of the Plan permits employees who meet certain eligibility requirements to receive employer contributions.
 The Plan Administrator will notify you when you are eligible to participate in the Plan.
 All determinations about your eligibility and participation in the Plan will be made by the University.
 The University will base its determinations on its records and the official plan document on file with the Plan Administrator.

 The employee may change their fund choices at any time.